What you need to get started

 2. Your official high school transcript

-- Please contact your school and ask that your transcripts be sent to Concordia College.
-Once admitted, you must have a high school diploma or a recognized equivalent to enroll.
+- Ask your school to send your transcripts to Concordia College.
+Fill out the Transcript Request Form below and give it to your high school's guidance counselor.
+After you're accepted to Concordia, you must have a high school diploma or a recognized equivalent to enroll.

 Transcript Request Form

-- Your core academic courses have the most significant impact on your admission decision.
-We will recalculate a core GPA, giving you extra consideration for any college-level and honors classes.
+- Your core academic courses have the most impact on your admission decision.
+We will recalculate a core GPA and give extra consideration for any college-level and honors classes.

 3. Your standardized test scores